 Referral Agency Assessment

-Does my application Referral Agency Response?
+Does my application require a Referral Agency Response?

 The Queensland Development Code (QDC) regulates siting requirements for single detached dwellings and Class 10 type structures.

 Rockhampton Regional Council has jurisdiction as a referral agency (concurrence) for certain Development Applications for Building Work including:

 - Alternative side and rear boundary setbacks to those within the QDC

 - Alternative front boundary setbacks to those within the QDC

 - Alternative building height provisions to those within the QDC

 - Alternative site coverage provisions to those within the QDC

 A Planning Scheme may have ‘alternative provisions’ which provide boundary setbacks that conflict with the Queensland Development Code.
 Where such provisions exist, then those provisions override the Queensland Development Code.
 Check the Rockhampton Region Planning Scheme for any alternative provisions relating to boundary setbacks.